sourcegraph/sourcegraph-public-snapshot/monitoring/monitoring/README.md

     // Query is the actual Prometheus query that should be observed.
     Query string

-    // DataMayNotExist indicates if the query may not return data until some event occurs in the
+    // DataMustExist indicates if the query must return data.
-    // future.
     //
     // For example, repo_updater_memory_usage should always have data present and an alert should
-    // fire if for some reason that query is not returning any data, so this would be set to false.
+    // fire if for some reason that query is not returning any data, so this would be set to true.
     // In contrast, search_error_rate would depend on users actually performing searches and we
-    // would not want an alert to fire if no data was present, so this would be set to true.
+    // would not want an alert to fire if no data was present, so this will not need to be set.
-    DataMayNotExist bool

-    // DataMayNotBeNaN indicates whether or not the query may return NaN regularly.
-    // In other words, when true, alerts will fire if the query returns NaN.
-    //
-    // NaN often indicates a mistaken divide by zero - for many types of alert queries,
-    // this is a common problem on low-traffic deployments where the values of many
-    // metrics frequently end up being 0, so the default is to allow it.
-    //
-    // However, for some queries NaN values may be unexpected, in which case you should
-    // set this to true.
-    DataMayNotBeNaN bool
+    DataMustExist bool

     // Warning and Critical alert definitions.
     // Consider adding at least a Warning or Critical alert to each Observable to make it